hcmlab/multimediate-participants/README.md

 ### Online Submission

+> **INFO**: Links to the eval.ai challenge page will be available soon.

-1. Join the challenge on [EvalAI](https://TODO) if you have not done this already:
+1. Join the challenge on [EvalAI](https://eval.ai) if you have not done this already:
     * Create an account and a participant team.
     * Go to the [EvalAI challenge page](https://TODO) and participate with your team.